TRIP REPORT: Spotting the Big Five in Kruger National Park!

 Later on in the evening we swung back by to see what the lions were up to and if they had started to wake up and prepare for their hunt.
 By the time we arrived a few of the lions were up and walking around.

-During our last evening game drive, the sun was just about to set when Brian mentioned we should stop off, grab some water and watch the sunset from this viewpoint that was just around the corner.
+During our last evening game drive, the sun was just about to set and Brian mentioned that we should make a pit stop to grab some water and watch the sunset from this viewpoint that was just around the corner.

-When we arrived we found a vista overlooking this giant plain and the mountains in the distance.
-We not only found the sunset, but we also found Lucky and a few of the staff members from our lodge awaiting us with a variety of appetizers, soft drinks, and even a celebratory glass of champagne to thank us for staying at Singita Lebombo.
+When we arrived we found a beautiful vista overlooking rolling plains surrounded by mountains in the distance.
+We not only found the sunset, but we also found a few of the Singita staff members awaiting us with a variety of appetizers, refreshments and even a celebratory glass of champagne to thank us for staying at Singita Lebombo.

 The last thing I thought I would experience out in the wilderness of Kruger National Park was some of our favorite staff members of Singita and this beautiful little spread of food and drinks.
 What a great way to cap off yet another unbelievable day at the Singita reserve.